 Online Scams has been around since the world wide web started, and a few years ago it looks like scammers has found another industry to make money off– the cryptocurrency space.
 The cryptocurrency space is infested with scams due to it’s pseudo anonymous nature, allowing scammers to get away with huge heists with little to no trace.

-Phishing sites are scams sites that are masquerading as certain legitimate websites like social media sites, online banking sites, exchange sites, wallet sites, etc. Most of these phishing sites even looks exactly like the website they’re pretending to be.
+Phishing sites are scam sites that are masquerading as certain legitimate websites like social media sites, online banking sites, exchange sites, wallet sites, etc. Most of these phishing sites even looks exactly like the website they’re pretending to be.

 So how do they work?
 Phishing sites mostly appear on Google or other search engine’s ads.
-You do a Google search on “Binance“, and so if you don’t use an Google ad blocker, then Google the top result would be an advertisement.
+You do a Google search on “Binance“, and so if you don’t use an Google ad blocker, then Google the top result would most likely be an advertisement.

 It clearly says “www.binance.com/” on the advertised link, but when you actually click the link and look at your browser’s address bar, there’s a good chance that it’s going to say something like “binanceus.com“, binancesite.co“, something along those lines that isn’t the legitimate “binance.com“.